mnmnotmail/website/biz-b2b.md

 security & reliability concerns require it, or their customers demand it, or it produces meaningful ROI.
 The software must therefore offer analytics and tools that help a buyer increase their customers' satisfaction.

+The TMTP server can be provisioned via a SaaS offering, or by installation on the infrastructure of an existing customer portal.

-The widespread adoption of alternative messaging and discussion apps (used alongside email) demonstrates that people will embrace new comms tools that empower them in new ways.
+The widespread adoption of messaging and discussion apps (used alongside email) demonstrates that people will embrace new comms tools that empower them in new ways.

 ### Competition